cwsoft/sudoku/README.md

 ![Screenshot](./img/screenshot.png)

+Note: The green numbers in the screenshot above are the input values loaded from the [puzzle file](./puzzles/easy.txt).

 ## Requirements
 - Windows OS (tested with Windows 10)
 - Windows Terminal supporting ANSI Escape Seuqences (cursor positioning and colors)